 When Slade re-appeared it really was a triumph over adversity.
 Though I can’t deny a certain chauvinistic feeling towards this particular band, they followed up the disastrous start with a stomper of a show, ending up with two encores, the second of which was a very dubious rendering of ‘Roll Over Beethoven’, which, despite its complete lack of subtlety, had a deliriously happy St Louis crowd emulating the scenes Slade normally generate in Wolverhampton.

 The show was pretty much the same as it is in England, though two new numbers were added: the slow ‘Everyday’ from their new album, and their new single ‘Good Time Gals’.
-I preferred ‘Everyday’, maybe because it was a welcome change in tempo and reached suitably dramatic heights to make the most of Holder’s amazing vocal chords.
+I preferred ‘Everyday’, maybe because it was a welcome change in tempo and reached suitably dramatic heights to make the most of Holder’s amazing vocal cords.
 Curiously, the audience reacted better to ‘Gudbuy To Jane’ than to any others, apart from the two encores.
 That’s curious because Slade’s singles haven’t showed at all in America.

 But perhaps what finally sent everyone home happy was a superb bit of spontaneous showmanship from Noddy Holder.
 Between numbers towards the end of the show a powerful singing voice struck up from somewhere in the audience, almost rivalling Holder himself.
 Without hesitation Nod invited the owner of the voice to come up on stage to join him.
 Up he came for a bit of avant-garde bellowing, much to the delight of the crowd.